 Have you ever tried to use them in your work?
 Are they easy to use?
 Are they improving your productivity?
-If these words are meaningless for you, these are our feedbacks after using them.
+If these words are meaningless for you, this is our feedback after using them.

-–free and open-source software which has all a well broad support from their community
+–free and open-source software which has all well broad support from their community

 –multi-platforms: this is one of the most interesting features about them.
 The developer can still use his favorite editor if he has to switch from windows to MacOSX or from Linux to windows later on.

 This is a shortlist of what we expect for our text editor:

 As a C# developer, we’ll try to see how would be our programmer life if Atom is our IDE.

 First of all we download it at https://atom.io/, the package size is ~85 MB and takes around ~270MB after installation.
 At the time of writing the version is 1.13.0